Polabian Slavs

 The name Laba (or similar) refers to the Elbe River in various Slavic languages.)

-and more broadly as Wends, is a collective term applied to a number of Lechitic (West Slavic) tribes who lived scattered along the Elbe river in what is today eastern Germany.
-The approximate territory stretched from the Baltic Sea in the north, the Saale and the Limes Saxoniae in the west, the Ore Mountains and the Western Sudetes in the south, and medieval Poland in the east.
+and more broadly as Wends, is a collective term applied to a number of Lechitic (West Slavic) tribes who lived along the Elbe river in what is today eastern Germany.
+The approximate territory stretched from the Baltic Sea in the north, the river Saale and the Limes Saxoniae in the west, the Ore Mountains and the Western Sudetes in the south, and medieval Poland in the east.

-The Polabian Slavs, largely conquered by Saxons and Danes from the 9th century onwards, were included and gradually assimilated within the Holy Roman Empire.
-The tribes became gradually Germanized and assimilated in the following centuries; the Sorbs are the only descendants of the Polabian Slavs to have retained their identity and culture.
+The Polabian Slavic tribes were initially independent and had their own princes.
+Since the 7th century, some of them were forced to recognize the supreme royal authority of the neighboring Frankish rulers, but their relations with Merovingian and later Carolingian and Ottonian kings and emperors were marked by frequent frontier conflicts and uprisings.
+From the 9th century onwards, they were largely conquered by rulers of Eastern Francia and in time integrated into the Holy Roman Empire.
+In the following centuries, the tribes became gradually assimilated through Germanization during the Ostsiedlung.
+The modern Sorbs are the only descendants of the Polabian Slavs to have retained their identity and culture.

-The Polabian language is now extinct.
-However, the two Sorbian languages are spoken by approximately 22,000–30,000 inhabitants of the region.
+The northern Polabian language is now extinct, while the two Sorbian languages are still spoken by approximately 22,000–30,000 inhabitants of the region.
 The government of Germany regards Upper and Lower Sorbian as official regional languages.